ContextVM/gateway-cli/README.md

 # Gateway CLI

 The `gateway-cli` is a powerful command-line interface (CLI) tool designed as a wrapper around the NostrMCPGateway, forming an integral part of the ContextVM ecosystem.
-It facilitates flexible configuration and deployment of gateway instances.
+It allows you to expose your MCP server through the nostr network, facilitating configuration and deployment of your MCP server through nostr.
 ## Overview

 This CLI provides a streamlined way to interact with the NostrMCPGateway, enabling you to: